codingMustache/codingMustache/README.md

 ## Joke of the Day

-It's been months since I bought the book "how to scam people online".
-It still hasn't turned up.
+Why does Superman get invited to dinners?
+Because he is a Supperhero.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
- 1. Session
+ 1. Cherry MX Blue
- 2. Present
+ 2. Cherry MX Brown
- 3. Network
+ 3. Cherry MX Red
- 4. Application
+ 4. Cherry MX Black

 <details>
   <summary>Answer</summary>
-  Application
+  Cherry MX Blue
 </details>